Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 *	**Fingerprint sensor**

-Used with PIV Card Readers and the Pin Pad to provide 3 factor authentication.
+Used with PIV Card Readers and the Pin Pad to provide three-factor authentication.
 The fingerprint sensor can be used to access biometric data stored on the PIV Card to provide physical access to a Federal facility.
 Off-Card Biometric Comparison requires a PIN to be utilized with your finger print Biometric.
 The fingerprint sensor will also require a PIN Pad to allow the PIV Card PIN to be entered.
 On Card Biometric Comparison (OCC) doesn’t require a PIN Pad but no OCC Biometric reader has been submitted to the GSA for approval.

 *	**Other biometric modalities**